eggoez/znc-boots/README.md

  # Installing
 Move all <code>share</code> folder to your znc share installations

+# Tested
-# Tested on ZNC 1.6.5 also work on 1.7 nightly
+ZNC 1.6.5 also work on 1.7 nightly

 # Credit
 <a href="//znc.in">ZNC</a>, <a href="https://getbootstrap.com/docs/3.3/">Bootstrap</a>, <a href="https://bootswatch.com/3/">Bootswatch</a>.

 # Thanks
+Nick: goez<br />
-goez from AllNetwork Indonesia
+From: AllNetwork Indonesia